Brianne Brenneman

 Ph.D. in Urban and Regional Planning

-Brianne is a PhD student in Urban and Regional Planning at University of Michigan.
-Brianne’s research aims to connect the fields of community development and public health, with a focus on how social infrastructure can increase belonging and civic engagement.
+Brianne Brenneman (she/her) is a second year Urban and Regional Planning PhD student at University of Michigan.
+Brianne’s research aims to connect the fields of community development and public health, with a focus on how social infrastructure and participatory planning can increase belonging and civic engagement.
 Her research uses mixed-method approaches and participatory planning/community-based participatory research tools.
-She seeks to partner with communities in centering health equity and utilizing frameworks such as the vital conditions frameworkBARHII framework, and social determinants of health to drive more culturally responsive and equitable community and economic development projects.
+She seeks to partner with communities in centering health equity and using frameworks such as the vital conditions frameworkBARHII framework, and social determinants of health to drive more culturally responsive and equitable community and economic development projects.